klaytn/klaytn-docs/docs/learn/transaction-fees/transaction-fees.md

 `Gas` required is computed by adding up the next two gases;

 * `IntrinsicGas` is a gas that is statically charged based on the configuration of the transaction, such as the datasize of the transaction.
 For more details, please refer to [Intrinsic Gas](intrinsic-gas.md).
-* `ContractExecutionGas`, on the other hand, is a gas that is dynamically calculated due to the contract execution.
-For more details, please refer to [Contract Execution Gas](execution-gas.md).
+* `ExecutionGas`, on the other hand, is a gas that is dynamically calculated due to the contract execution.
+For more details, please refer to [Execution Gas](execution-gas.md).

 ## GasPrice Overview <a id="gas-price-overview"></a>
 Unlike the ethereum, Klaytn used the fixed gas price, called `unitPrice` at first.
 However, since magma hardfork, Klaytn started to use dynamic gas price which concept is newly redesigned by modifying the Ethereum's basefee, so called `Effective Gas Price`.
 Since there have been many changes about gas price, it can be pretty confusing on what value to set for gasPrice.
 So, we've made a guide on how to set the gas price below.